ossu/computer-science/README.md

 **Courses must**:
 - Be open for enrollment
-- Run regularly (ideally in self-paced format, otherwise running at least once a month or so)
+- Run regularly (ideally in a self-paced format, otherwise running at least once a month or so)
-- Fulfill the [academic requirements](REQUIREMENTS.md) of OSSU
+- Fulfil the [academic requirements](REQUIREMENTS.md) of OSSU
 - Fit neatly into the progression of the curriculum with respect to topics and difficulty level
 - Be of generally high quality in teaching materials and pedagogical principles